You are here

 Step 3

 Define local for your SFA.
 Your definition of local may change by product and season.
-For informal procurements like micro-purchase and small-purchase, keep the definition in mind when deciding who to contact for pricing.
-For formal procurements (IFB or RFP), include the definition as part of your written specifications.
+For informal procurement like micro-purchase and small-purchase, keep the definition in mind when deciding who to contact for pricing.
+For formal procurement (IFB or RFP), include the definition in your solicitation document in addition to your written technical specifications.

 Wisconsin Local Food for Schools (WI LFS) Program